 An episode of Afropop Worldwide

-(Produced by public radio’s Afropop Worldwide and Elizabeth McAlister.
-For more information please see http://www.afropop.org/multi/interview/ID/120/Elizabeth+McAlister+2007
+Produced by public radio’s Afropop Worldwide and Elizabeth McAlister.
+To see a transcript of an interview with Elizabeth McAlister, Click Here.

-If the embedded players do not work, try clicking these text links for the 6-minute or one-hour versions.
+If the embedded players do not work, try clicking these text links for the 6-minute or 1-hour versions.